Yuval Freilich: 2010–13; World Cadet champion and European Cadet champion

 In April 2010, at 15 years of age and younger than many of his opponents, he won a bronze medal in the men's épée 2010 World Cadet Fencing Championship in Baku, Azerbaijan.
 In 2010 he was named one of the Top 10 U-20 Israeli Athletes, by Israeli news website Ynet.

 In 2011 he won the European Cadet Championship, in Klagenfurt, Austria.
-In 2011-12, he was ranked 2nd in the world among junior epee fencers.
+In 2011–12, he was ranked 2nd in the world among junior épée fencers.

 In 2012 at 17 years of age Freilich won the men's épée 2012 World Cadet Fencing Championship in Moscow, Russia, and became the #1-ranked épée cadet in the world.
 Also that year, in Croatia, he led the Israeli team to a gold medal in the European Team Championships.
 In March 2012, he won a bronze medal in the junior championship of Europe, in Poreč, Croatia.
-In addition, in December 2012 he won a bronze medal in the junior epee Young Lions World Cup in Espoo, Finland, behind Sergey Bida and Lorenzo Buzzi, in a competition with 170 fencers.
+In addition, in December 2012 he won a bronze medal in the junior épée Young Lions World Cup in Espoo, Finland, behind Sergey Bida and Lorenzo Buzzi, in a competition with 170 fencers.

 2014–15; 2x European Junior champion, and #1 ranked junior epee fencer in the world

-In January 2014, he won the gold medal at the junior epee Alpe Adria World Cup in Udine, Italy, in a competition with 147 fencers.
+In January 2014, he won the gold medal at the junior épée Alpe Adria World Cup in Udine, Italy, in a competition with 147 fencers.

 In March 2014 Freilich won the European Men's Épée Junior Championship in Jerusalem, Israel, in a competition with 254 fencers.

 In April 2014 Freilich came in 6th at the World Men's Épée Junior Championships in Plovdiv, Bulgaria, in a competition with 114 fencers.

-In November 2014 he won the junior epee Mémorial de Martinengo World Cup in Tallinn, Estonia, in a competition with 254 fencers.
+In November 2014 he won the junior épée Mémorial de Martinengo World Cup in Tallinn, Estonia, in a competition with 254 fencers.

 In March 2015 Freilich again won the European Men's Épée Junior Championship, this time in Maribor, Slovenia, in a competition with 115 fencers.
 In 2015 he was the #1 ranked junior épée fencer in the world.